ahart97/ECG_Diagnosis/data/README.md

 ## Folder content:

-- `ecg_tracings.hdf5`:  this file is not available on github repository because of the size.
-But it can be downloaded [here](https://doi.org/10.5281/zenodo.3625006).
-The HDF5 file containing a single dataset named `tracings`.
+- `ecg_tracings.hdf5`:  The HDF5 file containing a single dataset named `tracings`.
 This dataset is a `(827, 4096, 12)` tensor.
 The first dimension correspond to the 827 different exams from different patients; the second dimension correspond to the 4096 signal samples; the third dimension to the 12 different leads of the ECG exams in the following order: